drelor-online/tildethine-reddit-tipbot/README.md

-The MayoCoin tip bot is intended for tipping small amounts on Reddit posts and replies.
+The TildeThine tip bot is intended for tipping small amounts on Reddit posts and replies.